dockur/proxmox-backup/readme.md

 ## Features ✨

 - **Incremental Backups** — Performs incremental backups, where only changes (deltas) made since the last backup are stored.
-- **Global deduplication** — This means that all identical data blocks are stored only once.
+- **Global deduplication** — All identical data blocks are always stored only once to save space.
 - **Efficient restores** — You can restore entire VMs, containers, or even specific files from backups.
 - **Storage flexibility** — Offers a variety of storage options, including local storage, network-attached storage (NAS), and cloud-based storage.
 - **Backup and restore from Proxmox VE** — Tight integration with Proxmox VE, allowing you to manage and schedule backups directly from the Proxmox web interface.